-Delightful as the prospect of escaping to a stylish hideaway may be, at some point you will want to venture beyond the garden gate.
-Situated in stunning Perthshire countryside, Secret Bothy is a perfect base for visitors who want to follow sporting, historic, cultural or outdoor pursuits.
-This page, called Open Secret, allows you to check what the district offers.
+Secluded in stunning Perthshire countryside, Secret Bothy is perfect for visitors who want to follow sporting, historic, cultural or outdoor pursuits.
+Open Secret gives you a glimpse of what the district offers.
 It is teeming with possibilities.

 Battle of Killiecrankie